syntho-ai/deployment-tools/docker-compose/README.md

 ## Deployment

 Once the variables have been adjusted in `.env`, this should provide a minimal working version of the Syntho Application.
-The command `docker-compose up -d` can be used to spawn the application.
+The command `docker compose up -d` can be used to spawn the application.
 After some time, you should be able to go to the application using the following URL: <hostname/ip-of-machine>:3000.
 If you're accessing the application from the same machine, localhost can be used ([localhost:3000](localhost:3000)).